 By Tage Kene-Okafor

-Founded in November 2018 by Belal El-Megharbel and Mohamed Ben Halim, MaxAB’s platform manages procurement and grocery delivery to shops in Egypt.
+The company, founded by Belal El-Megharbel and Mohamed Ben Halim in 2018, manages procurement and grocery delivery to shops in Egypt.
 Store owners can use the platform to purchase goods, request delivery or logistics to move the goods, and access a customer support team.

 When CEO El-Megharbel spoke to TechCrunch during its first Series A tranche, he said MaxAB, which operates in Egypt alone, was looking to expand across the Middle East and North Africa besides launching new product offerings and growing its team.

 Today’s announcement marks MaxAB’s first step toward regional scale.
 The startup is announcing the acquisition of Morocco-based B2B e-commerce and distribution platform WaystoCap for an undisclosed amount.

 Niama El Bassunie co-founded WaystoCap with Mehdi Daoui, Anis Abdeddine and Aziz Jaouhari Tissafi in 2015.
 The company was originally a cross-border trade platform for transacting business goods in Africa.
 That business model got WaystoCap into Y Combinator’s Winter batch in 2017, making it the first company accepted from Morocco.
 The company subsequently raised a $3 million seed round.

 WaystoCap took its cross-border services to Ivory Coast and Togo, and at some point, was processing over $3 million worth of transactions per quarter.
 However, since its pivot to a similar model to MaxAB, in that it connects retailers with suppliers across Morocco, WaystoCap has pulled out from both countries while growing to a network of over 8,000 retailers in Morocco.